SparkyCoder/ProofOfWorkProxy/README.md

 [![PoW Proxy][product-screenshot]](https://github.com/SparkyCoder/ProofOfWorkProxy)

+Introducing PoW Proxy, from the developer that brought you [MyAdaRewards.com](https://www.myadarewards.com/) and the [MyAdaRewards Chrome Extension](https://chrome.google.com/webstore/detail/my-ada-rewards/ohgbmofhglhmjpjeconlmlkekoajlabb).

-The PoW Proxy is a practical way to monitor your miners.
+The PoW Proxy is a practical way to monitor and gather statistics on your miners.

 Do you:
-* Want to see realtime connections of your miners?
+* Want to see realtime connections of all your miners in one spot?
-* (coming soon) Want to be notified when a miner gets disconnected?
+* Want to be notified when a miner is down or disconnected?
-* Want to see realtime data transfer statistics between your miners and pool?
+* Want to see realtime statistics of your miner and pool communications?
-* Perhaps you want to debug your miner and view the raw Json-RPC communications?
+* Perhaps you want to troubleshoot your miner and view the raw Json-RPC communications?

-Then this simple console application will help you.
+Then this simple console application is for you.

-Unlike other proxy applications, PoW Proxy has no dev fees nor will it ever add any.
-The proxy will stay completely free and open source.
+Unlike other proxy applications, PoW Proxy promises no dev fees will ever be added.
+This proxy will stay completely free and open source.

 <p align="right">(<a href="#top">back to top</a>)</p>